- Advising Resources

 - Schedule appointment

 - Parents and Families

-Fall Term Advising Appointments for First Year Experience (FYE) Students
+Term-by-term advising appointments for First Year Experience (FYE) students

 Your student’s academic advising appointment will largely be guided by them and address their questions and concerns.
 However, their academic advisor will review a few key topics in their fall term advising appointment.
 These topics are relevant to where they are in their college career.
 We work to meet the student where they are at, only providing information useful to them during a specific time period.

 This fall we will be talking with your student about:

 Good academic advising assists students in clarifying personal and career goals, developing educational goals, and evaluating the progress toward established goals.
 Academic advising utilizes the resources of the University and refers students to the appropriate academic support services.
 It is a decision-making process in which the sharing of information between student and advisor promotes responsible and appropriate choices and facilitates a successful academic experience.

 See OSU’s Advisor-Advisee Responsibilities (pdf) for more information.